Chair of Governors / Co-opted Governor

 I have two children at Bridge Farm Primary School.

 Professionally I am a chartered certified accountant and also a chartered tax adviser.
 I have worked in finance, specifically tax, for over 20 years both in practice and industry.
-I currently work full time as a Tax Manager for a large multinational PLC based in Bristol.
+I currently work full time as a Tax Manager for a Bristol based company.

-In addition to my role as parent-governor, I am also a committee member of Bridge Farm Primary School PTA which is a registered charity.
+In addition to my role as co-opted governor, I am also a committee member of Bridge Farm Primary School PTA which is a registered charity.
 I have been in the role of Treasurer since 2017.

 I am a parent-governor at Bridge Farm.
 All three of my children attend Bridge Farm Primary School.